Common Myths in Wisconsin's School Choice Programs

 • MPCP students persisted in college through their first year at a rate of six percentage points higher than similar MPS students.

-6. Myth: The Milwaukee and Racine programs drain funds from public schools.
+6. Myth: Wisconsin's school choice programs drain funds from public schools.

 This is not true.